KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

-from which we obtain the following estimate courtesy of the singular Gronwall inequality combined with Lemma \ref{lemma:UsualSuspectInt}:
+from which we obtain the following estimate by the singular Gronwall inequality combined with Lemma \ref{lemma:UsualSuspectInt}:

-On the other hand, if we employ \eqref{eq:IOnDRBPAI} with the trivial upper bound $\mathscr{U}_{S,T,x,y}^{N,0} \lesssim 1$, we establish the alternative upper bound for $\Phi_{S,T}^{N}$; this completes the proof of the pointwise estimate.
-The proof behind the spatially-averaged estimate follows from identical considerations. \end{proof}
+On the other hand, if we employ \eqref{eq:IOnDRBPAI} with the trivial upper bound {$\mathbf{P}^{N,0} \lesssim 1$}, we establish the alternative upper bound for {$\Phi^{N}$}; this {gives the pointwise estimate}.
+The proof { of the spatially-averaged estimate follows the same}. \end{proof}